The Truth on Pre-Purchase Car Inspections in Australia

 For buyers in Australia, where dodgy private sales and ‘just needs a re-gas’ Facebook ads are way too common, this check can save you thousands.
 However, it's important to know the Difference Between a Pre-Purchase Car Inspection and a Roadworthy Certificate.

-✅ Buying from a private seller – No warranty, no consumer protections.
+Buying from a private seller – No warranty, no consumer protections.
 You’re on your own.
+Even if it already has a roadworthy certificate.

 High-mileage vehicles – That ‘runs like new’ claim might not hold up under a mechanic’s light.